 Please note: A minimum of 60% is required in each prerequisite course.

 - Cambrian College's Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (PHPG) program is the designed preferred preparatory program for admission to Cambrian College's limited enrolment Health Sciences programs.
 Limited enrolment programs are identified within the detailed program descriptions.
 The minimum GPA and grades required for successful admission will be determined by the quality and quantity of the applicant pool.

 - Current Standard First Aid Certificate

-- Current CPR (HCP level)
+- Current CPR (BLS level)

 - Criminal record check (Vulnerable Sector Screening included) to satisfy the requirements of the Ambulance Act (prior to Dec.
 31 of enrolled year).

 - Hepatitis B immunization and immunization status current